slowproj/slowdash/docs/QuickTour.md

 Here, `while True` is replaced by `def _loop()`.
 When executed by SlowDash, `_loop()` will be repeatedly called in a managed thread.

-See the "Control Script" section of the documentation for additional callbacks such as `_initialize()` and details about threads and asynchronous execution.
+See the "Controls Script" section of the documentation for additional callbacks such as `_initialize()` and details about threads and asynchronous execution.

 To make the script runnable standalone, add:
 ```python